pcrane70/kinetic-java-tools/README.md

 ```

 ###Instance erase the drives
 Erase the drives specified in the driveListInputFile with the instance erase protocol.
 All contents on the drive will be instant erased and the drive is reset to its factory default settings.
+A matched pin is required in order to perform the instanterase command.
 ```
 sh ktool.sh -instanterase <-pin <erasePinInString>> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]